tyler-johnson/assign-props/README.md

 Here are the available options:

 - __`forceStatic`__ - Forces the value to applied as a static value.
-Useful if you absolutely need a function defined with `writable: false`.
+Useful if you absolutely need a function defined with a data descriptor.
 - __`configurable`__ - Sets the `defineProperty()` configurable value.
 Defaults to `false`.
 - __`enumerable`__ - Sets the `defineProperty()` enumerable value.
 Defaults to `true`.